Metabolic Engineering - Cellular Engineering - Protein Engineering - Synthetic Biology - Biosensors

 Collaborators: Nathan Hudson (East Carolina University)

-The Blenner Research Group is seeking 1-2 graduate students starting in Fall 2018.
 Prospective students interested in research in the Blenner Research Group should apply to the Clemson University graduate program in the College of Engineering & Science.
 Clemson graduate students and applying students interested in the Blenner Lab should email here.
+We are currently seeking students for the following types of projects: (1) Engineering non-model yeast for bioproduction, (2) Engineering oleaginous yeast for production of omega-3 fatty acids and oleochemicals, (3) Systems biology of microbial radiation biosensors, (4) Engineering of proteins for targetted therapies across the blood-brain barrier.

-MS Students enrolled at Clemson are welcome to do research in our lab.
+MS Students enrolled at Clemson, in Chemical Engineering, Bioengineering, Biological Sciences, or Biosystems Engineering, are welcome to do research in our lab.
 Interested student should send a CV and a brief statement of interests to Dr. Blenner.

 Undergraduate research positions are available only for students willing to spend significant time training and working on high impact research leading to publication in a scholarly journal.
 Students must be able to work and think independently, must be detailed oriented, and can become meticulous in record keeping.
 Undergraduates who are interested in protein engineering or synthetic biology for biofuels, sustainable chemical production, or protein therapeutics should send a CV and brief statement of interests here.